Open Reduction and Internal Fixation Surgery

 At the Hospital

-- You will learn how to properly use any assisted devices, such as a a wheelchair or crutches.
+- You be taught how to use devices, such as a a wheelchair or crutches.

 - Washing their hands